-BUS 170 BUSINESS LAW
+BUS 170 BUSINESS LAW (4 credits/40 hrs)

 An introduction to business law and the primary principles of law as these apply to business transactions.
 Topics include employer-employee relationships, consumer protection, negotiable instruments, and special laws.
 Prerequisite: BUS 101